-Hello, my name's Ian Whalley.
+My name's Ian Whalley.
 I'm an independent graphic designer specialising in brand identity and brand communication.
-I work with a diverse range of international clients, helping them to create beautiful, distinctive and effective brands.
+I work with a diverse range of international clients, helping them to create engaging, distinctive and effective brands.

 I help my clients figure out what they need to say – and use design to say it in a way that connects them with their audiences.
 Creating simple ideas and crafting beautiful work that helps their business to succeed.

 I tend to work either directly with a client or sometimes in collaboration with other design studios.
 I work flexibly and collaboratively – adapting to the requirements of the project in hand and partnering with clients and a network of other creatives.